Arm-Examples/CMSIS-Zephyr/README.md

 Set `ZEPHYR_BASE` to `C:\...\Zephyr-Workspace\zephyr` in
 [Environment Variables](https://learn.microsoft.com/en-us/answers/questions/4330946/change-system-variables-on-windows-11).

+Now, open a terminal window and continue with the fourth item in the [Quick start](#quick-start) section.

 > [!NOTE]
-> Make sure you restart VS Code.
-Do not just close the active window, otherwise the `ZEPHYR_BASE` will not the set
+> You need to adapt the paths to the examples in the `zephyr.csolution.yml` file to the location of your Zephyr
-> correctly.
+> installation.